niemopen/ntac-admin/examples/src/Augmentation/README.md

 </my:Message>
 ```

 You can't do this in NIEM 5.
-It works in NIEM 6 by writing the attribute augmentation into *structures.xsd*, like this:
+It takes two steps in NIEM 6.
+To put `privacyText` on complex content, we write the attribute augmentation into *structures.xsd*, like this:

 ```
 <xs:complexType name="ObjectType" abstract="true">